-6.7 Construction phase
+6.5 Construction phase

-In the construction phase, it is important to organise good communication and cooperation between the executing parties involved, set up and manage a good planning and organise good quality control.
-Resources such as people, machines and materials need to be organised as effectively and efficiently as possible to avoid quality problems and/or failure costs.
+In the construction phase, it is important to organize good communication and cooperation between the executing parties involved, set up and manage a good planning and organize good quality control.
+Resources such as people, machines and materials need to be organized as effectively and efficiently as possible to avoid quality problems and/or failure costs.
 This requires team building, smart planning, good communication (tools) and sharp quality control at critical aspects and moments.
 No matter how good a renovation design is, if it is not realised as intended, this can have drastic consequences for the final performance and costs in the aftercare phase.

-- General members of HOAs, of resident sustainability committee, of Association's Board;
+- · General members of CAs, of resident sustainability committee, of Association's Board;

 - Renovation provider (director, project manager, technical draftsperson, work planner, calculator, communications officer, staff member assembly team);

 - Social process supervisor;

-- Management of IHRS;
+- · Management of IHRS;

-- Building physics experts on energy/acoustic/fire issue;
+- · Building physics experts on energy/acoustic/fire issue;

-- · Structural engineer;
+- Structural engineer;

-- Installation expert, staff member assembly team;
+- · Installation expert, staff member assembly team;

-- Quality coordinator;
+- · Quality coordinator;

 - · Commissioning specialist;

-- Monitoring specialist.
+- · Monitoring specialist.

-6.8 Courses supporting the construction phase
+6.5.1 Courses supporting the construction phase

-6.8.1 Course on Communication in the construction process
+Course on Communication in construction